 Do you want the good news or the bad news first?
 Always a weird question to hear, we think, but here goes the good….flights, it’s recently been reported, are now cheaper than ever before.
 The bad; finding one at a low price has become the most infuriating, frustrating, maddening experience; full of last-minute price hikes, expensive add-ons that used to come as standard, and just a general sense of being shafted ever more enthusiastically with every forward click of the mouse.
-It’s important, then, to keep a cool head for this turbulent ride of ticket buying, and keep these in mind; our 7 IDEAL insider tips for bagging cheap flights in 2019.
+It’s important, then, to keep a cool head for this turbulent ride of ticket buying, and keep these in mind; our 7 IDEAL insider tips for bagging cheap flights.

 FLY UNDER THE RADAR

 Yep, even the most amateur bargain hunter will know this one, but it bears repeating.
 Searching for flights in your computer’s ‘incognito mode’ (for Mac, it’s ⌘ + Shift + n, and for Windows, Ctrl + Shift + n) will sometimes offer you greater options and a cheaper ticket.
 This isn’t always the case, and more often than not the return is the same, but occasionally it does yield a better price.
 Basically, there’s no reason not to.
 If the click of a few buttons is a challenge too far, ask to borrow a friend or family member’s P.C to do your browsing.

 You could go a step further in your clandestine operation and use a VPN to carry out your search anonymously and under the radar.
 That way, those pesky airline websites won’t know just how many times you’ve searched ‘cheapest flights to Phuket’, and pray on your desperation accordingly.
 In short, keep it covert.